marian-code/wikipedia-music-tags/code_changelog.md

 # To-Do

 ### Main problems ordered by targeted release
-- 0.4a0
-  - make docs 'about' page and open right url from GUI
-  - test frozen gui app
-  - create a github release
 - 0.5a0
+  - fix extraction for endless forms most beautiful
   - fix as many bugs as possible
+  - make parallel freezing, and package for release
+  - fix gui startup and show file speed, too slow, mybe big cover art?
   - preload needs a complete rewrite the logic is horribly complex, too many classes manipulate preload related variables
 - 0.xb0
-  - use underscores to mark private things
   - fix gui scaling and elements moving around
   - convert constants to re patterns for better matching and use more re for better extraction
   - try to setup some CI system